 (c) Replacement of Ancillary Services capacity due to failure to provide.

-(3) A QSE may change the specific Resources supplying Ancillary Services under Section 3.9, Current Operating Plan (COP), using the QSE’s Ancillary Service Resource Responsibility in the COP only if, in ERCOT’s determination, that change does not adversely affect the feasibility of the service(s) being allocated to an alternate Resource and if that change does not adversely affect the feasibility of other services previously procured by ERCOT.
+(3) A QSE may opt out of supplying an Ancillary Service with specific, qualified Resources by designating alternative, qualified Resources to supply Ancillary Services under Section 3.9, Current Operating Plan (COP), using the QSE’s Ancillary Service Resource Responsibility in the COP only if, in ERCOT’s determination, that change does not adversely affect the feasibility of the service(s) being allocated to an alternate Resource and if that change does not adversely affect the feasibility of other services previously procured by ERCOT.
 A QSE may not change the quantity provided of each type of Ancillary Services awarded through the ERCOT procurement process or the aggregate Self-Arranged Ancillary Service Quantity (by Ancillary Service type) from the DAM.
 On detection of a change in COP for Resources providing Ancillary Services, ERCOT shall review the impact on feasibility and communicate to the QSE if the change is not approved.
 The QSE must update its COP to reflect the ERCOT decision.
 If ERCOT does not act on the request by the beginning of the Operating Hour in which the change will take effect, the request is deemed approved.